mins

 Contingency search

 Under this model, the recruiter is paid only if a hire happens and the candidate successfully starts.
 This approach is more common below the C-suite for VP-level or director-level roles.
 Fees are often in the twenty to thirty percent range of first-year salary, and engagements are non-exclusive, meaning multiple firms may be working on the same search simultaneously.
-It is considerably rarer for CEO and CxO work because those searches demand depth, confidentiality, dedicated resources, and tighter process control that contingency models simply cannot support effectively.
+It is considerably rarer for CEO, CTO, and CxO work because those searches demand depth, confidentiality, dedicated resources, and tighter process control that contingency models simply cannot support effectively.

 What first-year compensation usually means